Seaham railway station

 Seaham is a railway station on the Durham Coast Line, which runs between Newcastle and Middlesbrough via Hartlepool.
 The station, situated 5 mi 11 chain south-east of Sunderland, serves the seaside town of Seaham in County Durham, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

-The first railway route into the town, the Seaham and Sunderland Railway, was built as a means of exporting coal from nearby collieries owned by the Marquess of Londonderry.
+The first railway route into the town, the Londonderry (Seaham to Sunderland) Railway, was built as a means of exporting coal from nearby collieries owned by the Marquess of Londonderry.
 It opened in 1854, and ran from Seaham Harbour to Ryhope Grange, near Sunderland, where it joined with the North Eastern Railway.